About the Swim England Synchro National ChampionshipsJanuary 5, 2017

-Some of the ASA’s most prestigious trophies – including the Redwood Trophy – have been awarded at the Championships for decades.
+Some of Swim England’s most prestigious trophies – including the Redwood Trophy – have been awarded at the Championships for decades.

-The 2017 event will take place at Harvey Hadden Sports Village on 22 and 23 April.
+The 2017 event took place at Harvey Hadden Sports Village on 22 and 23 April.

-- Click here to view the latest timetable for the event on the schedule page.
+- Click here to view the schedule from the 2017 Championships.

 What can I expect from the National Synchronised Swimming Championships?

 Simply put, England’s top senior and junior (15 years or older) synchronised swimmers at the top of their game.

 A FINA Junior Figures competition is held for swimmers aged between 15 and 18 years old while senior titles are contested in the following events: